mtlynch/screenjournal/README.md

 ## Overview

-ScreenJournal lets you rate movies and TV shows and share recommendations with friends.
+ScreenJournal lets you rate movies and TV shows and share recommendations with your friends.

+ScreenJournal is like your own private Letterboxd.

+## Features

+- Give star ratings to movies and TV shows you've seen.
+- Write reviews to make recommendations to your friends.
+- Automatically sends email notifications when new reviews come out (or silence emails if you prefer).
+- Keep your reviews private.
+Only your community can access your reviews.
+- Completely free and open-source.
+- Easy to self-host.

 ## Getting started

-ScreenJournal is easy to self-host.

 ### Pre-requisitite: TMDB API key